Guide to Civilian Airplanes and Aircraft

 Cessna 172

-Another explanation for the 172’s popularity is that Cessna has consistently improved the aircraft’s design, engine, and avionics.
+Another reason given for the 172’s popularity is that Cessna has consistently improved the aircraft’s design, engine, and avionics.
 Some of these changes include adding a rear window, aerofoil modifications, increased fuel capacity, and more horsepower.
 From 1956 until 1967, the 172 ran on a 145-horsepower six-cylinder Continental O-300 engine.
 From 1968 until 1984, Cessna replaced that engine with a 150-horsepower four-cylinder Lycoming O-320 engine.

-Cessna then ceased production of the 172 until 1996, when they released the 172R with the current 160-horsepower, fuel injected four-cylinder Textron Lycoming IO-360-L2A engine.
+Cessna then ceased production of the Skyhawk 172 until 1996, when they released the 172R with the current 160-horsepower, fuel injected four-cylinder Textron Lycoming IO-360-L2A engine.

 Higher performance variations of the 172R come with more features and more horsepower.
 The 172RG featured retractable gear and a variable pitch, constant speed propeller with a more powerful engine in the 180-horsepower Lycoming O-360.